 The challenge is that “if you keep doing what you have always done, you will keep getting what you have always got.”

-In order for the nervous system to rest, digest and facilitate deep, complete healing, we each must make relaxation time a priority for our lives.
+In order for the nervous system to rest, digest and facilitate deep, complete recovery from adrenal fatigue and related thyroid problems, we each must make relaxation time a priority for our lives.
+We have to “turn off” and unwind.

 Through my own life experience and constant vigilance in stabilizing my nervous system, I am coming to understand the importance of a balanced diet, taking time off from my work to rest and experiencing deep relaxation.